sagemath/trac_to_gh/Issue 6557.md

 # Issue 6557: fix bug in number field caching

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6557

 Original creator: was